-- 9. To export this data for the sole purpose of burning a DVD, select ISO; otherwise, select ZIP.
+- To export this data for the sole purpose of burning a DVD, select ISO; otherwise, select ZIP.
 NOTE: Selecting a ZIP radio button will copy your videos and any metadata to a folder first. - 10.
-Follow steps 8 15 of the Burning a Case to a Data DVD procedure, ignoring the robotic DVD burner section in step 10.
+Follow steps 8 15 of the Burning a Case to a Data DVD or an Uncompressed Format DVD procedure, ignoring the robotic DVD burner section in step 10.